Ipasky/aws-minecraft-modded-server/README.md

 ![alt text](img/image-14.png)

-Then you should open the user_jvm_args.txt and edit the memory settings at the bottom These values define the maximum amount of RAM the server can use.
-Depending on your EC2 instance type, you may need to adjust these values.
+## 6 - Server Configuration and Mods

-For example, if your instance has 8 GiB of RAM, you should allocate around 5–6 GiB to avoid overloading the system.
+Once the server files are installed, you should edit the `user_jvm_args.txt` file to adjust the memory settings.
+These values define the **maximum amount of RAM** the server can use.
+Depending on your EC2 instance type, you may need to allocate more or less.
+For example, if your instance has **8 GiB of RAM**, you should assign around **5–6 GiB** to avoid overloading the system.

-In our case, since we have 32 GiB available, we assign 28 GiB:
+In our case, since we have **32 GiB available**, we assign **28 GiB**:

 ```bash
 sudo nano user_jvm_args.txt